 Apparently, dogs do not chase cars in Los Angeles, I thought.
 Maybe it was a city ordinance or something.

 It’s moments like this that I realize what a simple bumpkin I am.

-Angeleno dogs in fact, do not chase cars, or if so, only in their dreams, because big-city bowsers only see the clouds and sunshine from the end of a leash.
-They’d love to chase cars and cats, and dig up the front lawn, and chew up most everything, and pee on most everything else, but they simply aren’t allowed.
+Angeleno dogs, in fact, do not chase cars, or if so, only in their dreams, because big-city bowsers only see the clouds and sunshine from the end of a leash.
+They’d love to chase cars and cats, and dig up the front lawn, and chew up most everything, and pee on most everything else, but they simply are not allowed.
+Not, not, not.

 It makes me think of the way that kids today are sheltered and protected from so much that used to be considered just normal life: playing outside in the neighborhood; walking home alone, that sort of thing.
 So if folks are so protective of their kids, nowadays, you can imagine how they must feel about their pets who, unlike your pain-in-the-neck human offspring, don’t talk back, don’t roll their eyes, and don’t ever complain about much of anything.

-That’s why, when this dear lady sees a collie living a life of wild abandon; eating trash, chasing anything that runs, drooling and urinating indiscriminately—just like we’d all like to do—naturally, she thinks he’s psychotic, and bent on self-destruction.
+That’s why, when this dear lady sees a collie living a life of wild abandon; eating trash, chasing anything that runs, drooling, licking, and urinating with wild, euphoric rapture—just like we’d all like to do—naturally, she thinks he’s psychotic, and bent on self-destruction.